On Hallucinating Context and Background Pixels from a Face Mask using Multi-scale GANs: Our Method

 \subsection{Network Architecture}

 {\bf Cascaded Network}.
 Inspired by \cite{Denton,Ulyanov,ICCV17Twitter}, we implement a multi-scale architecture comprising of five GAN blocks to learn hallucination at multiple resolutions (8$\times$8 to 128$\times$128), as depicted in Figure \ref{fig:Pipeline}.
+Unlike prior cascaded architectures, our model learns to hallucinate context and background for different image resolutions through a combination of multiple losses.
 Each block contains an encoder-decoder pair working as the generator.
 The encoder at the highest resolution block `block\_128', as shown in Figure \ref{fig:Block128}, takes the input and downsamples it through a set of strided convolution layers (stride = 2), except the first layer where we encapsulate extra spatial information using an atrous convolution layer \cite{atrous} with dilation rate of 2.
 Each of the next strided convolution layers is followed by a residual block \cite{ResNet} to facilitate the learning process.
 The output of the encoder is fed to the decoder which is composed of five convolution and pixel shuffling blocks \cite{pixshuff} for upscaling the feature by two in each dimension.

 We add skip connections \cite{UNet,ResNet,TPGAN} between encoder and decoder layers with the same tensor shape to propagate finer details from the input.
 The final 3 channel output is obtained by passing the upsampled result through a convolution layer with \emph{tanh} activation \cite{DCGAN,salimans}.
 Since the input and output of `block\_(N/2)' is half in height and width compared to `block\_N', each GAN block contains one fewer residual and pixel shuffling layers than its next GAN block.
 Except `block\_128', the output of each block is upscaled 2x through a pixel shuffling layer and fed as input to the next block.
 Thus, instead of a face mask, the block receives a rough hallucination to guide it towards the right direction.
 For all blocks, we also replace pixels in the face mask region of $G(I^M)$ with original pixels from $I^M$, before loss computation, to keep finer details of the face intact and focus only on the task of context and background generation.